 You’ve likely considered how much you want to give to a friend’s online fundraiser, to a disaster relief fund, or to an organization that specifically solicits your donation through mail, email, text message, or in person.
 But how often do you consider the total amount you wish to donate over the course of a whole year?

-#GivingTuesday is the perfect time to decide how much to give in 2019.
+#GivingTuesday is the perfect time to decide how much to give next year.
 Don’t know where to start?
 In a survey we conducted, people thought their neighbors should give on average about 6% of their yearly salary.
 To make it simple, begin with that amount, and then adjust as needed to get the right dollar figure for you.

 Intentional: Which issues matter most to you?